Lattice Minors and Eulerian Posets: Appendix

+{\Alph{section}} This appendix contains background on the zipping operation introduced by Reading used in the proof of \Cref{zip construction}.
+We also review some basic PL-topology as it relates posets and give a brief presentation of the \cv\dv-index.

 A simplicial complex~$\Delta$ is a \emph{PL-sphere} when there is a piecewise linear homeomorphism from~$\Delta$ to the boundary of a simplex.
-A poset is said to be a PL-sphere when the order complex is a PL-sphere.
-A basic fact of PL-topology is that the proper part of the face lattice of any polytope is a PL-sphere.
+A basic fact of PL-topology is that order complex of the proper part of the face lattice of any polytope is a PL-sphere.

 The \emph{link} of a face~$X$ in a simplicial complex~$\Delta$ is the subcomplex

 \begin{lemma}[{Hudson \cite[Corollary 1.16]{Hudson}}] Given a simplicial complex~$\Delta$ that is a PL-sphere, for any face~$X$ of~$\Delta$ the link~$\link_\Delta(X)$ is a PL-sphere. \end{lemma}